gamefootage/ben-kellys-personal-portfolio/README.md

 * The website was tested on multiple devices and screen widths using browser developer tools, and actual devices (Samsung A21, iPhone 7, iPad Pro, Macbook Pro, Windows 10 PC, Moto G7 Power).

 ### **Known Issues**
-* Parallax feature won't work on Firefox with sematic tags in sections where layers are used.
+* Parallax feature won't work on Firefox with semantic tags in sections where layers are used.
 I made the decision to remove semantic tags and focus on UX (User Experience) and design.
 * Slight glitch when clicking on buttons in skill section where the empty background appears, when switching from one skill to another, for a tenth of a second.